-Located topside Moloka'i on highway 470 at the four-mile marker, the Meyer site features the restored 1878 sugar mill with a mule-driven cane crusher and operational steam engine.
+Located topside Moloka'i on Highway 470 at the four-mile marker, the Meyer site features the restored 1878 sugar mill with a mule-driven cane crusher and operational steam engine.
 The cultural center has changing exhibits and artifacts.
 Tours are offered Monday through Saturday for a nominal fee.
-Rudolph Meyer was a German sugar farmer and rancher who came to Moloka'i in 1848.
-He served as the supervisor for the isolated Kalawao settlement from 1866 till his death in 1897.
+Rudolph Meyer was a German sugar farmer and rancher who came to Molokai in 1848.
+He served as the supervisor for the isolated Kalawao Settlement from 1866 until his death in 1897.

 Pala'au State Park

-Pala'au State Park sits at an elevation approximately 1600 feet above Kalaupapa Peninsula at the edge of the steep north-shore pali cliffs of Moloka'i.
-The 233-acre heavily wooded park is located at the end of Highway 470 about 10 miles northwest of Kaunakakai, Moloka'i.
-The park has a campground for tent camping in an ironwood and eucalyptus grove plus a large covered picnic pavilion.
-From the overlook the visitor has an excellent view of the Kalaupapa Peninsula with wayside exhibits interpreting park themes.
+Pala'au State Park sits at an elevation approximately 1600 feet above the Kalaupapa Peninsula at the edge of the steep north-shore pali cliffs of Molokai.
+The 233-acre heavily wooded park is located at the end of Highway 470, about 10 miles northwest of Kaunakakai, Molokai.
+The park has a campground for tent camping in an ironwood and eucalyptus grove, plus a large covered picnic pavilion.
+At the overlook, there are wayside exhibits with information about the park, and the visitor has an excellent view of the Kalaupapa Peninsula.

 Pelekunu Preserve: Containing 5,714 acres on the rugged north shore, this valley can be accessed only by foot or by boat.
-This remoterness has protected the lowland rain forests, verdant sea cliffs and one of Hawai'i's last remaining free flowing streams.
-For safety reasons, the Nature Conversancy does not encourage public access to this preserve.
+This remoteness has protected the lowland rain forests, verdant sea cliffs, and one of Hawai'i's last remaining free-flowing streams.
+For safety reasons, the Nature Conservancy does not encourage public access to this preserve.

-There are seven other park system units in the state of Hawai'i also managed by the National Park Service.
-Kalaupapa National Historical Park shares knowledge and broad themes with these NPS parks, including: volcanism; geology; endangered flora & fauna; decreasing habitat; threats from introduced alien species; Hawaiian culture; land use and history.
+There are seven other National Park Service units in the state of Hawai'i, also managed by the National Park Service.
+Kalaupapa National Historical Park shares knowledge and broad themes with these parks, including volcanism, geology, endangered flora & fauna, decreasing habitat, threats from introduced alien species, Hawaiian culture, land use, and history.

 See following list: